 - When you write Scala 3 code that uses other Scala 3 libraries,

-scalacdoesn’t have to read their .class files any more; it can read their .tasty files, which, as mentioned, are an exact representation of your code.
-This is important to enable separate compilation and compatiblity between Scala 2.13 and Scala 3.
+scalacdoesn’t have to read their .class files anymore; it can read their .tasty files, which, as mentioned, are an exact representation of your code.
+This is important to enable separate compilation and compatibility between Scala 2.13 and Scala 3.

 As you can imagine, having a complete representation of your code has many benefits: